Updated January 13, 2022

-Choosing a home insurance policy is an important part of protecting both your house and your family.
+Choosing a home insurance policy is an essential part of protecting both your house and your family.

-But because carriers will ask different questions and emphasize different variables for pricing purposes, the quotes you get on home insurance policies can cover a huge range.
+But because insurance companies will ask different questions and emphasize different variables for pricing purposes, the quotes you could get for homeowners insurance cover a considerable range.
 That means comparison shopping is the only way to be sure you’re getting the best home insurance quotes.
 But hitting a series of insurance company websites one by one to compare home insurance quotes can take hours and may not get you accurate results.
 For one thing, the rates you find may not be based on the same coverage levels, making one policy look more or less expensive than it truly is.

-That’s where insurance comparison sites can be a huge help in your search for affordable home insurance quotes.
-These sites let you instantly compare rates from multiple carriers, and the best ones provide accurate and personalized rates, discounts, and coverage options all on one site.
+That’s where insurance comparison sites can be a massive help in your search for affordable home insurance quotes.
+These sites let you instantly compare rates from multiple insurance providers, and the best ones provide accurate and personalized rates, insurance discounts, and coverage options all on one site.

 Sadly, however, not all sites that claim to provide home insurance quotes are the real thing….

-Unlike true quote comparison sites, lead generation sites simply sell your information to their advertising partners—typically insurance companies.
+Unlike actual quote comparison sites, lead generation sites sell your information to their advertising partners —typically insurance companies.
 These sites are not built to provide you with personalized quotes and are not much help when trying to compare home insurance quotes.
-Avoid these sites unless you’re eager to receive tons of cold calls from insurance robocallers and desperate agents.
+Avoid these sites unless you’re eager to receive tons of cold calls from insurance robocalls and desperate agents.

 Insurance comparison websites can be further broken down into sites that provide real-time insurance quotes versus those that provide estimated ones.
 The benefit of the former is that you get a more reliable quote; if you follow up on an estimated quote, you could discover that your real rate will be entirely different.

-Insurify is a free insurance comparison engine that provides real-time, accurate quotes from top insurance companies in the U.S. The site offers a wide variety of carriers to choose from and an easy-to-use interface, and can effectively serve consumers in all segments of the market.
+Insurify is a free insurance comparison engine that provides real-time, accurate quotes from top insurance companies nationwide.
+The site offers a wide variety of insurance companies to choose from and an easy-to-use interface, and can effectively serve consumers in all segments of the market.
 To date, it has delivered over 4 million insurance quotes from top providers such as The General, MetLife, and Liberty Mutual.

 Insurify has been featured on Forbes, the Wall Street Journal, and CNET, and is considered one of the top insurance comparison sites.